< More articles

 Empower team members to make decisions

-After you’ve hired the suitable candidates, treat each role as an essential part of the team.
+After you’ve hired suitable candidates, treat each role as an essential part of the team.
 They would only be able to elevate your team if you trust them and give them the freedom to work the way they want.
 This would not only help them to bring their best to the table but also enable mutual trust and respect in the organization.

 Without interfering too much and not being over liberal as well, being a project manager, you can ask them: “Jack, do you want any help right now?”
 This will not only help you analyze the progress but will also make them feel important and valued.